 MEDICA 2018 is the leading international medical trade fair where thousands of companies from all over the world can showcase their medical inventions and innovations.
 Conferences, forums and special events are held throughout all four days of the fair.

 The product provides a low, safe resting pressure and a high, effective working pressure.
-This enhances the calf muscle pumping function, hence, improves the venous return and ejection fraction.
+This enhances the calf muscle's pumping function, hence improving the venous return and ejection fraction.
 The system can also be used on patients with mixed ulcers due to the low resting pressure.